Mishieck/nvim-kickstart/README.md

 ## Installation

-You can close this repo using the following command:
+You can clone this repo using the following command:

 ```sh
 git clone https://github.com/Mishieck/nvcode.git "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim